How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 As they make food (photosynthesize) during the day, CAM plants store the oxygen they produce in the process and release it at night.
 Therefore, having this plant in your living spaces increases the oxygen concentration which cleans (freshens) the indoor air.

+Yes.
 Crassula arborescens like its cousin, Jade Plant, is considered toxic to both humans and pets as indicated by ASPCA.
 If ingested it can cause nausea, vomiting and diarrhea.
-Keep the plant away from the reach of children and pets.
+Keep the plant away from the reach of children, cats, dogs and other pets.

 Where to Buy

-Silver Dollar Jade (Crassula arborescens) grows best in bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Silver Dollar Jade Plant indoors, provide bright light with 6-8 hours of direct sunlight, average warmth of 15-260C, humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.

-Crassula arborescens repotting as it grows best when pot-bound.
+Crassula arborescens care does need frequent repotting as it grows best when pot-bound.
 Pruning is necessary to keep the plant neat, to discourage pest and disease infestations and to control growth.
 Keep reading for more on these growing conditions and how to provide them.

 Silver Dollar Jade, Crassula arborescens, Silver Dollar Plant